UPPMAX/programming_formalisms/docs/introductions/sdlc_tools.md

     - Good approach for **small and simple systems** where the team knows the system and **requirements very well**.

-    !!! warning

-        - Error is spreading
-        - Small mistakes in the beginning will have large impact on the end result.
-        - e.g. bugs, architecture limiting extensions
-        - Large costs economically and timely

 ???- info "Other Models"